Karl Anderson: Second return to NJPW (2025–present)

 On May 8, 2025, Gallows and Anderson announced that they would be returning to NJPW and will team with The Young Bucks against Bullet Club War Dogs (Clark Connors, David Finlay, Gabe Kidd, and Gedo) on May 9 at Resurgence.
 At Resurgence, The Good Brothers and the Young Bucks defeated Bullet Club War Dogs.

 Second return to independent circuit (2025–present)

 On May 10, 2025, the Good Brothers made their debut for Maple Leaf Pro Wrestling (MLP) at Northern Rising, where they faced Bullet Club War Dogs (David Finlay and Drilla Moloney) with the match ending in a double countout.
 On July 5 at MLP Resurrection, the Good Brothers defeated Finlay and Moloney in a rematch.

+Pro Wrestling Noah (2026–present)

+On January 1, 2026 at Noah The New Year 2026, the Good Brothers made their Pro Wrestling Noah debut, defeating Kaito Kiyomiya and Jack Morris.

 Personal life

 Allegra has five sons with his wife Christine Bui, to whom he affectionately refers as his "Hot Asian Wife".
 The family lives in Odessa, Florida, having previously lived in Fairfield, Ohio.
 Allegra is close friends with Fergal Devitt (now known as Finn Bálor) and Shinsuke Nakamura, whom he first met at the New Japan Pro-Wrestling dojo in Los Angeles.
 He is also close friends with Allen Jones (best known as AJ Styles) and long time tag team partner Drew Hankinson (best known as Doc Gallows and Luke Gallows), often referring to the former as "Uncle Allen".